Lower Back Pain

-The causes of lower back pain can often be determined by your symptoms.
+Your symptoms can often determine the causes of lower back pain.
 Some of the most common include:

 - Sacroiliitis.
 This condition is an inflammation of your sacroiliac joints, which form the connection between your lower spine and pelvis.
-Although it’s characterized by pain in your buttocks and lower back, the pain can extend down through your legs.
+Although it mainly leads to pain in your buttocks and lower back, the pain can extend down through your legs.
 Long periods of standing or stair climbing tend to increase the soreness.

 - Arthritis.
 Arthritis of the spine is called spinal stenosis.
 It narrows the space for your spinal cord, causing irritation and discomfort.
 Although usually associated with aging, osteoarthritis can start causing painful symptoms as early as age 40.

 - Soft tissue strain.
 Repetitive activity or sudden overexertion can strain your muscles or ligaments.
-Most people describe this condition as a pulled back, and it’s the most common source of isolated soreness, such as lower left or lower right back pain.
+Most people describe this condition as a pulled back, and it’s the most common source of isolated soreness, such as sharp stabbing pain in the lower left side of the back or lower right back pain.

 - Herniated discs.
-Your spinal vertebrae are cushioned by discs with a tough exterior and a soft interior.
+Discs with a tough exterior and a soft interior cushion your spinal vertebrae.
 A herniation occurs when the hard covering ruptures, allowing the soft material to ooze out, which can pinch a nerve.
-This often leads to sciatica.
+This problem often leads to sciatica.

 - Sciatica.
 When a herniated disc pinches the sciatic nerve, the pain begins in the lower back and stretches through the buttocks and down the back of your leg.
 The sensation can range from numbness to severe pain.

 - Infection.
 A kidney infection, appendicitis, gynecological issues, or even kidney stones may be the source of lower left back pain or lower right back pain.